How Do I Know If I’m Depressed? Common Signs of Depression

 “Nothing terrible has happened.”

-But depression is not something you need to earn or justify.
+But depression is not something you need to earn.

 You Do Not Need to Reach Crisis Point Before Seeking Help